Spectral Inference under Complex Temporal Dynamics

 \section{Fourier Transforms}

-In this section, we study the STFT and show that the STFTs are asymptotically independent normals under mild conditions.
-More specifically, we consider frequencies $\{2\pi j/n: j=1,\dots,n\}$, we show that uniformly over a grid of $u$ and $j$, $\{J_n(u,2\pi j/n)\}$ are asymptotically independent normal random variables.
+In this section, we study the STFT and show that the STFTs are asymptotically independent and normally distributed under mild conditions.
+More specifically, when we consider frequencies $\{2\pi j/n: j=1,\dots,n\}$, we show that uniformly over a grid of $u$ and $j$, $\{J_n(u,2\pi j/n)\}$ are asymptotically independent and normally distributed random variables.